 “I understand that long hair serves as a veil or token of her subjection to authority; and if she has not long hair, she must cover her head when she approaches God in worship.
 I understand this to refer to her approach to God in private or in public assembly when others lead in worship.
 Many interpret this to mean that she is to do these things when she leads in public worship, but the Scripture says nothing of this” (Q & A, emp. added).

 Within this previous context of hair being the “covering”, Lipscomb concluded this statement, “We understand verse 16 to say that the churches of God have no such custom as the women appearing in worship with uncovered or shorn heads.”
 The expectation was for women to have hanging hair in that society to show honor to the headship from God to Christ to man and unto woman.

 Why did Paul say “covered” instead of “hair”?
-Still, some may ask about verses 5-6, which seem to imply that not having a garment covering is like a woman’s hair being cropped or shaved.
-Actually, these verses are misinterpreted by readers to imply that a covering must be a garment covering when Paul specifies that long hair is also a covering in verses 14-15.
+Still, some may ask about verses 5-6, which seem to imply that not having a garment for a covering is like a woman’s hair being cropped or shaved.
+Actually, these verses can be misinterpreted by readers to imply that a covering must be a garment when Paul specified that hanging hair is also a covering in verses 14-15.
 Let us not assume.
 A literal translation is,

 Coffman said in agreement,